granolocks/gabekoss.com/content/blog/2014-09-28-ello_first_impressions.md

 alone is a huge win in my book for Ello.
 Gifs are a huge part of the new media internet and supporting user generated animated content is crucial.

-## Messaging
+## Direct Messaging

 One huge gap I see is the lack of messaging.
-This is a small note and it is listed on the feature using the `@@username` syntax.
+Accoridng to the ello feature roadmap it is an upcoming improvement which will be seemless and inline using the `@@username` syntax.

-All jokes aside about privacy being dead -- which it basically is_-- for people to utilize a site as a basic daily communications medium they need the ability do directly message each other without broadcasting to the entire world internet.
+All jokes aside about privacy being dead -- which it basically is -- for people to utilize a site as a basic daily communications medium they need the ability do directly message each other without broadcasting to the entire world internet.